-Investment properties amounted to RMB19.6 million as at 31 December 2022, which comprised principally right-of-use assets, which are held for long-term rental yields and are not occupied by the Group and are recognised due to operating leases.
+Investment properties amounted to RMB13.2 million as at 31 December 2023, which comprised principally right-of-use assets, which are held for long-term rental yields, not occupied by the Group and recognised due to operating leases.

-Investments in unallocated silver bullion
+Investment in unallocated silver bullion

-The Group, utilizing its internal resources, purchased a total of 800,000 ounces of unallocated silver bullion through Standard Chartered Bank (Hong Kong) Limited, a licensed bank in Hong Kong, during the year ended 31 December 2020 with the total consideration of approximately RMB102.5 million.
+The Group, utilising its internal resources, purchased a total of 800,000 ounces of unallocated silver bullion through Standard Chartered Bank (Hong Kong) Limited, a licensed bank in Hong Kong, during the year ended 31 December 2020 with the total consideration of approximately RMB102.5 million.
 On 22 February, 3 March and 7 March 2022 (up to 4:30 p.m.), the Group disposed of a total of 200,000, 100,000 and 200,000 ounces of unallocated silver bullion respectively through Standard Chartered Bank (Hong Kong) Limited, with gross proceeds (excluding transaction cost) of approximately RMB30,371,000, RMB15,838,000 and RMB32,842,000 respectively.
-As at 31 December 2022, the remaining unallocated silver bullion held by the Group was 300,000 ounces with estimated fair value of approximately RMB50.1 million, the Group recorded a gain in fair value of approximately RMB12.1 million during the year ended 31 December 2022 (for the year ended 31 December 2021: loss in fair value of approximately RMB21.2 million).
+As at 31 December 2023, the remaining unallocated silver bullion held by the Group was 300,000 ounces with an estimated fair value of approximately RMB50.5 million.
+The Group recorded a gain in fair value of approximately RMB0.4 million during the year ended 31 December 2023 (for the year ended 31 December 2022: gain in fair value of approximately RMB12.1 million).
+The investment in unallocated silver bullion is considered as the diversification of the Group's asset structure.
 For further details, please refer to the announcements of the Company dated 26 February 2020, 28 February 2020, 22 February 2022, 7 March 2022 and 9 March 2022 respectively.